fibjs/fibjs/BUILDING.md

 ## Prerequisites (unix)

-- GCC 4.8 or newer
+- CLang 3.8 or newer
 - CMake 2.6 or newer
 - GNU Make 3.81 or newer
 - libexecinfo (FreeBSD and OpenBSD only)